Tenghui-Wang/Tenghui-Wang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Research Assistant Professor in the Department of Finance at Lingnan University.
-I obtained my PhD in Finance from Peking University, and Bachelor's Degree from Beijing Normal University.
+I obtained my Ph.D in Finance from Peking University, and Bachelor's Degree from Beijing Normal University.

 Contact me: [tenghui.wangth@gmail.com](mailto:tenghui.wangth@gmail.com)